Skip to content

 • You haven't run gtn init, or you deleted ~/.config/griptape_nodes/.

-• You run gtn from /home/user/my_project/.
+• You run gtn from /home/user/my_project/ with no project active.

 • File Structure: